Ecommerce in Italy

 Ecommerce events in Italy

-Every year there are several ecommerce events being organized in Italy.
+Every year there are several ecommerce events that take place in Italy.
 We have a handy ecommerce events calendar, where you can find all the major online retail events in Europe.
-But you can also check out only the ecommerce events in Italy.

 Ecommerce customers in Italy